AravindVasudev/AravindVasudev.github.io/about.md

 # Hi there!

 I am Aravind Vasudevan, a software engineering graduate student at Carnegie Mellon University's School of Computer Science.
-I previously worked as a backend developer at Zoho Corp (Zoho CRM).
-I have hands-on experience working on enterprise-scale applications.
+I am particularly specializing in Scalable Systems.
+I also have a year of experience working as a backend engineer at Zoho CRM.
 I also love working on Machine Learning projects in my free time.

+I am actively looking for a Software Engineering Internship for Summer 2020.

 ### Quick Links
 - [Resume](https://github.com/AravindVasudev/resume/raw/master/aravind_vasudevan.pdf)